metayeti/kiwi/README.md

 ## Help

-See the [kiwi User Manual](manual/) for help.
+See the [kiwi wiki](https://github.com/metayeti/kiwi/wiki) for help.

 ## Contribution

-This project is **not** currently open for contributions.
-Please note that unless the PR is of exceptional quality or resolves some type of critical bug, it will most likely be turned down - be forewarned before you attempt to contribute and potentially waste energy needlessly.
-If you absolutely require additional features and cannot possibly live without them, then please consider forking this project instead.
+This project is not currently open for contributions.

 ## Thanks